1. Transcription regulation in development

 Based on their experience with high throughput screening of zebrafish embryos, the Mueller group is exploiting automated imaging to screen gene expression phenotypes and develop novel methods for physiological phenotype detection to screen for drug effects in zebrafish embryos (collaboration with U. Liebel, Karlsruhe and A. Sik, Bham).
 Lab members working on the topic: Dr Yavor Hadzhiev, Mr Sundeep Dhillon.

-Lindeman LC, Andersen IS, Reiner AH, Li N, Aanes H, Ostrup O, Winata C, Mathavan S, Müller F, Aleström P, Collas P. Prepatterning of Developmental Gene Expression by Modified Histones before Zygotic Genome Activation.
-Dev Cell.
-2011 Dec 13;21(6):993-1004.
+Lindeman LC, Andersen IS, Reiner AH, Li N, Aanes H, Ostrup O, Winata C, Mathavan S, Müller F, Aleström P and Collas P (2011) Prepatterning of Developmental Gene Expression by Modified Histones before Zygotic Genome Activation.
+Dev Cell21(6):993-1004

-Cullinane AR, Straatman-Iwanowska A, Zaucker A, Wakabayashi Y, Bruce CK, Luo G, Rahman F, Gürakan F, Utine E, Ozkan TB, Denecke J, Vukovic J, Di Rocco M, Mandel H, Cangul H, Matthews RP, Thomas SG, Rappoport JZ, Arias IM, Wolburg H, Knisely AS, Kelly DA, Müller F, Maher ER, Gissen P. (2010) Mutations in VIPAR cause an arthrogryposis, renal dysfunction and cholestasis syndrome phenotype with defects in epithelial polarization.
-Nat Genet.
-42(4):303-12
+Cullinane AR, Straatman-Iwanowska A, Zaucker A, Wakabayashi Y, Bruce CK, Luo G, Rahman F, Gürakan F, Utine E, Ozkan TB, Denecke J, Vukovic J, Di Rocco M, Mandel H, Cangul H, Matthews RP, Thomas SG, Rappoport JZ, Arias IM, Wolburg H, Knisely AS, Kelly DA, Müller F, Maher ER and Gissen P (2010) Mutations in VIPAR cause an arthrogryposis, renal dysfunction and cholestasis syndrome phenotype with defects in epithelial polarization.
+Nat Genet42(4):303-12